rbdannenberg/arco/doc/ugens.md

 channels.
 E.g., mono input is routed to stereo left (only).
 To place a mono channel in the middle of a stereo field, use a 2-channel gain, which could be as simple as a Const Ugen with values [0.7, 0.7].
+(See also `route` for more elaborate multi-channel signal routing.)

 When an input signal or an input gain terminates or if input is "removed" by `rem` and any fade-out completes, the input is removed